Pakorn Chatborirak: Early life and education

 Pakorn Chatborirak was born in Bangkok to a Thai family of Teochew background.
 His mother was from Ang Thong Province, and his father died when he was a child.
 He has two brothers, Thana and Pat, both of whom are also models and actors.

-He attended Triam Udom Suksa School and later studied at the Faculty of Pharmaceutical Sciences at Chulalongkorn University, earning a BPharm degree.
+Pakorn attended Assumption College for his primary and lower secondary education, before transferring to Triam Udom Suksa School for upper secondary.
+He later studied at the Faculty of Pharmaceutical Sciences at Chulalongkorn University, earning a BPharm degree.
 His first job was as a licensed pharmacist in Bangkok.

 Career

 Chatborirak began working as a model, winning the CLEO Most Eligible Bachelor Award in 2008.
 His first film role was in the 2008 romantic comedy film 4 Romance, as part of the segment "SHY."
 He debuted on television in the drama series Fai Ruk Arsoon.
 He went on to hold the title role in the 2010 soap opera Wayupak Montra and also starred in the drama series Roy-Marn.